-Woychowski, a member of the University’s Board of Control and a 1978 graduate in mechanical engineering, recruited GM engineers Alexa Ellswood and Sarah Pearson, who also studied mechanical engineering at Michigan Tech, to serve as the teams’ key contacts at GM.
+Woychowski, a member of the University’s Board of Trustees and a 1978 graduate in mechanical engineering, recruited GM engineers Alexa Ellswood and Sarah Pearson, who also studied mechanical engineering at Michigan Tech, to serve as the teams’ key contacts at GM.

 The first phase of that process wrapped up at the end of the spring semester, when the teams presented their designs to Ellswood, Pearson and Stouffer.

 As the afternoon drew to a close, the engineers prepared to select the team with the best design.
 This was supposed to be fun and exciting, but as they consulted, there was an awkward moment.
 All the teams had worked very hard and done very well, and when there’s a winner, there must by implication be losers.
 “It might have been a bad idea to do this,” Ellswood said under her breath.

 Nevertheless, they made their decision, because the students building their handcycle next fall will need a starting point, and this “best design” will be it.
 “You guys have all done a really good job,” said Pearson, and announced the runner up: Copper Country Solutions.
 “But one team really focused on the concerns of the athletes, and that was Patriot Power Performance.”

 “This was really a hard choice,” Ellswood told the students.
 “What I’ve seen among you is phenomenal interaction.
 I’m tremendously proud of all of you guys.
 You have no idea.”